apify/actor-vector-database-integrations/actors/chroma/README.md

 ## Outputs

-This integration will save the selected fields from your Actor to your a ChromaDB.
+This integration will save the selected fields from your Actor to your a Chroma.

 ## Want to talk to other devs or get help?